Unique Marketing Ideas for Coworking Spaces

 Over the last few years, Heroic Search has been privileged to work on marketing campaigns for some truly kick-ass coworking spaces (see ourcoworking case study from Common Desk).
-They are consistently some of the most innovative groups of people we work with, so the ideas for promoting their spaces are equally kick-ass.
-Whether it be a concept of ours that we executed for a client or one that came from someone else, we wanted to share some of the most creative ideas we’ve seen for these spaces with you guys.
+They are consistently some of the most innovative groups of people we work with.
+So the ideas for promoting their spaces are equally kick-ass.
+We wanted to share some of the most creative ideas we’ve seen for these spaces with you guys.
 Below are some killer marketing ideas for coworking spaces that we’ve come across or been a part of personally.

 Disclaimer: It would be easy to suggest things like paid advertising, holding events, blogging, etc., but those are uber-boring.
 Don’t get me wrong, they totally work, but you want unique, out-of-the-box, members-pouring-in-the-door strategies.
 That’s what we’ve got here.

 Local coffee shops